elkcityhazard/andrew-mccall-hugo/content/blog/2024/07/why-i-dont-recommend-getflywheel-or-wpengine-for-most-wordpress-hosting.md

 ## Flywheel & WPEngine Caching Can Be Very Stubborn

 Especially when it comes to the staging environments, the caching can be a little intense.
 Often times when you want to a show a client some website change, they have difficulty viewing it because they don't understand the details of caching.
 Pages can appear broken, site's can just not load, and almost always due to stale cache being served.

+## Random 500 Internal Server Errors

+At our agency, resources get very constrained which causes sites to crash periodically.

 ## You Have To Pay For Automatic Plugin Updates